UEABIO/physalia-R-course-2023/docs/07-shiny.md

 textOutput("demo_text", container = tags$h3)
 ```

-`func("renderText")` replaces the text of the linked element with its returned string.
+`renderText` replaces the text of the linked element with its returned string.

 ```r